Big thanks to Julie L. Parenteau for offering to write about how to use the Re-entry Roadmap workbook with returnees!

 It’s impossible to deny that we change as individuals as a result of living in another country, but articulating those differences in ways that make sense to us and those around us is a whole other task.
 That’s why I would applaud any efforts to inspire students to reacquaint themselves with the image staring back at them in the mirror.

-The discovery questions and thinking prompts on page 64 of the Relaunch Roadmap are ideal for leading this conversation with students.
+The discovery questions and thinking prompts in the Re-entry Roadmap are ideal for leading this conversation with students.
 As a former study abroad participant, I know that getting to know the new me on a deeper level would have had a significant impact on my life and may have helped me get where I was going a little faster.
 Knowing myself better may have also strengthened relationships with family and friends.

-Strategy #3: Pinpoint what (and who) is most important
+Strategy #3: Pinpoint What (and who) is Most Important After Returning From Abroad

 The re-entry phase can be a very confusing time period.
 Many students are uncomfortable in situations they used to find normal and don’t know why.
 Or they are blind-sided by the fact that they are incredibly annoyed by certain characteristics their friends demonstrate.

-In order to help students break down those feelings and determine why they feel the way they do, try the exercise on page 76 of the Relaunch Roadmap.
+In order to help students break down those feelings and determine why they feel the way they do, try the exercise in Re-entry Roadmap.
 By pinpointing what (and who) is most important to them, students can identify the skills they’ve developed and which relationships are really worth investing the effort to nurture.

 But this is not easy to do.
 Discovering that perhaps the friendship they’ve had since kindergarten is no longer important weighs heavily on students.
 Such realizations again require sensitivity and support from advisors as well as reflection on the part of the student.